What do a terminal brain disease and a painful autoimmune condition have in common?

 Scientists from the University of California San Diego (UCSD) School of Medicine and the Icahn School of Medicine at Mount Sinai in New York have discovered an apparent epigenetic overlap between the origins of Huntington’s disease and that of rheumatoid arthritis (RA).

-The researchers shared their findings last month in the journal, Nature Communications.
+The researchers shared last month in the journal, Nature Communications.

 Using cutting-edge analytical tools, the scientists analyzed the epigenomic landscape of RA and compared it to other conditions.